 Most grinding cases can be resolved by having a splint (mouth guard) made to protect your teeth.
 If stress is the cause, ask your doctor or dentist for options to reduce stress such as attending stress counseling, starting an exercise program, seeing a physical therapist, or obtaining a prescription for muscle relaxers.

 Oral Health Topics

 Women’s hormonal changes impact oral health

-“There’s definitely a gender-specific connection between women’s hormones, gum disease, and specific health issues impacting women,” Dr. Krejci stated in a university press release.
-Because of this women need to be even more vigilant about maintaining healthy teeth and gums to prevent or lessen the severity of some of women specific health issues.
+“There’s definitely a gender-specific connection between a woman’s hormones, gum disease, and specific health issues impacting women,” Dr. Krejci stated in a university press release.
+Because of this, women need to be even more vigilant about maintaining healthy teeth and gums to prevent or lessen the severity of specific health issues.